Moving to the Island - new residents

 I am starting self-employment; how do I register?
 How will I pay Income Tax and National Insurance?

-You should complete the CWF1/R133 Commencement of Self-Employment form and hand it in to the Division.
-You should also register for Class 2 National Insurance contributions by contacting the National Insurance team on telephone number + 44 1624 685177.
-Your total tax liability and Class 4 contributions (National Insurance) will ordinarily be collected once your tax assessment has been raised at the end of each tax year.
+You should call or visit the Income Tax Division to discuss and agree your employment status.
+If we agree that you are self-employed, you will also need to register for Class 2 National Insurance contributions.
+Your total tax and Class 4 contributions (National Insurance) will ordinarily be collected once your tax assessment has been raised at the end of each tax year.
 You should make provision during the tax year to pay these liabilities.